cathteremun/Cath.NetherIsland/README.md

-### This project is from my 2019 Minecraft BE Server and will not be updated anymore.
+### This project is from my 2019 Minecraft BE Server and will probably not be updated anymore.

 # Cath.NetherIsland